ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 module StringSet = Set.Make(String)
 ```

-With this, the command `dune exec funkt` shouldn't do anything but it shouldn't fail either.
-Here is the meaning of that statement
+With this, the command `dune exec funkt` shouldn't do anything, but it shouldn't fail either.
+Here is the meaning of that statement:
-- The module `funkt.StringSet` is defined
+- The module `funkt.StringSet` is defined.
 - The module `String` (from the standard library) is applied to the functor `Set.Make`.
-This is allowed because the `String` module satisfies the interface `Set.OrderedSet`
+This is allowed because the `String` module satisfies the interface `Set.OrderedSet`.
-  - It defines a type name `t` (which is an alias for `string`)
+  - It defines a type name `t` (which is an alias for `string`).
-  - It defines a function `compare` of type `t -> t -> bool`, that is the function `String.compare`
+  - It defines a function `compare` of type `t -> t -> bool`, that is the function `String.compare`.
-- The result module from the functor application `Set.Make(String)` is bound to the name `StringSet`, it has the signature `Set.S`.
+- The result module from the functor application `Set.Make(String)` is bound to the name `StringSet`, and it has the signature `Set.S`.

 Add some code to the `funkt.ml` file to produce an executable that does something and checks the result.